Trow-Registry/trow/docs/USER_GUIDE.md

 ## Using Curl Securely

-To avoid the need to use `--insecure` when talking to Trow, you first need to get the Certificate Authority certificate (_not_ the Trow cert, but the authority that issued the cert).
+To avoid the need to use `--insecure` when talking to Trow, you need to provide curl with the Certificate Authority certificate (_not_ the Trow cert, but the authority that issued the cert).
 In a normal install, this will be the Kubernetes CA. One way to do this is via a service account secret: